Responsible lending and risk management

 SEB believes that climate change is one of the most serious global challenges the world is facing.
 We support our customers in their transformation towards sustainable solutions.
 Our climate change strategy

-SEB was appointed to act as adviser to the Swedish National Debt Office when issuing their first green bond in 2020.
+SEB acted as adviser and underwriter to the Swedish National Debt Office when establishing a green bond framework and issuing their first green bond in 2020.
 The main criteria that underpinned the selection of adviser were expertise and experience in green bond issuance, as well as good knowledge of Sweden’s environmental and climate policy and government funding.

 SEB was the first bank in Sweden to launch green mortgages, which offer a lower interest rate for people who live in climate-smart houses.
 The loans are available to anyone with housing that fulfils specific requirements, for example the Swedish National Board of Housing, Building and Planning’s energy classification criteria, homes with the Nordic Swan ecolabel, Sweden Green Building Council certification, and passive house certification.
-During the year the volume of green mortgages increased to SEK 1.5bn.
+During 2020 the volume of green mortgages increased to SEK 4bn (1.5).

 Green construction loans